Toyota Corona: Ninth generation (T190; 1992)

-It was also sold in New Zealand, but not in Australia.
+It was also sold in New Zealand, with "Corona" badging, but not in Australia.
 The exteriors were the same as the European Carina E. The station wagon variant was a badge-engineered Toyota Caldina and also similar to Carina E. The sedans and liftbacks were assembled in Thames, New Zealand, while the wagon was imported fully built up from Japan.
 The locally assembled cars also received special spring and damper combinations (again developed by racer Chris Amon) as well as some other changes.

 In the Philippines, the Corona was only available with the 2.0-litre 3S-FE engine throughout its production from 1993 to 1998.
 Early examples of the Corona T190 (ST191) looks similar to the 1992 Japanese spec model.
 It only has the 2.0 EX Saloon variant, with a choice of a 5-speed manual or a 4-speed automatic transmission.
 The 1995 model has the facelifted exterior, having the front and rear bumpers with the black trim, and the standard three-piece rear spoiler.
 The Exsior was introduced in 1996, this time with extended bumpers and red/amber tail lights and garnish.
 Another variant of the Corona Exsior was the LE, which had genuine leather seats, faux dash wood panel, and electronic air purifier/ionizer as standard equipment.

 Production in Japan ended in 1995, but in Europe it lasted until the end of 1997, when it was replaced by the Avensis, which was also built at Burnaston.
 It lasted until in 1998 for Southeast Asian market and then replaced with the Toyota Camry (XV20).